deusfinance/deus-docs/docs/futures.md

 description: 'Trade Futures for IPOs and other announced financial instruments'
 ---

-Not only does Deus allows users to trade wStocks and other synthetics, but they can also trade and speculate Futures(IOU's) and wIPO's.
+Not only does Deus allows users to trade wStocks and other synthetics, but they can also trade and speculate Futures(IOU's).

 ## What is a Future(IOU)?

 A Future or IOU on DEUS Swap is a token issued on the ethereum blockchain, representing a speculative value of the potential IPO underlying asset.
 This allows you to trade the time period between the initial news or details of the IPO and the actual IPO date.

-### How do futures get traded on DEUS?
+### How do Futures get traded on DEUS?

 - Step 1: There is a static sale
 - Step 2: The IOU goes on a AMM bonding curve
 - Step 3: Conversion of Future to real asset price IF asset goes public.

-- Step 1: Static Sale Price
-- Step 2: Curve trading of Future product
-- Step 3: Conversion of Future to real Asset price when trading starts

-FAQ:
+### FAQ:

-#### What is the Static Sale?
+#### What is the static sale?

 The static sale is the initial sale of liquidity to traders.
 The Future is bought with DEUS at a static price and a capped max amount.